liyy09/Python-TD-principal-prediction/README.md

 # Python TD Principal Prediction

 This repository contains the dataset and code used in our research paper —— `Predicting Technical Debt Principal in Python Projects Based on Machine Learning`.
-It includes the dataset of technical debt principal of 10 Python projects, specifically Colossal-AI, DeepSpeed, Gradio, Keras, PyTorch, Ray, Streamlit, Transformers, Ultralytics, YOLOv5.
+It includes the dataset of technical debt principal of 30 Python projects.

 ## Setting Up the Experiment Environment
 1. Clone the repository